2019 Annual Fall Sale will be held on October 4,5,6.

 Join us at our home in beautiful rural Minnesota for our annual Fall Sale.
 We will have a wide array of pottery by five potters for purchase.
-Fill your new mug with beer or coffer and your new plate with sweet and savory snacks.
+Fill your new mug with beer or coffee and your new plate with sweet and savory snacks.
 Then have a seat by the fire for lively conversation.
 If you would like a tour of the studio Matt is always available.
-We hope your Fall is going well and can't wait to see you!
+We hope your Summer is going well and can't wait to see you in October!

 Directions to Fall Sale